newforkah/chain-zone/README.md

 chain-zone will allow both parties to post and exchange documents, notes, reminders and a shared calendar

 chain-zone will be a ledger of decisions

+chain-zone will connect all involved parties of planning and building permit process (clients, departments, interested parties)

+chain-zone will prompt the user with best next steps, appropriate courses of action and reminders after particular milestones

+chain-zone will have professional accredited recognition